DavideDelVecchio/azure-m2c-wgm/docs/18_execute_migration.md

 # 2) Wrangle/transform the downloaded blob, producing local file
 #    tmp/olympics/olympics__g1896_summer__wrangled.json
 # 3) Uploads the wrangled file to storage container olympics-adf
+# 4) Optionally loads the target CosmosDB using the mongoimport program
+# 5) Optionally loads the target CosmosDB using a custom DotNet program
-# 4) Delete the downloaded and wrangled file, as the host VM may have limited storage
+# 6) Delete the downloaded and wrangled file, as the host VM may have limited storage
 #
 # Note: this script is executed by script olympics_wrangle_all.sh